Weekend in Taipei: Development

 In 2013, director Luc Besson and producer Virginie Besson-Silla filmed the French sci-fi film Lucy in Taiwan.
-The duo was impressed by the city's landscapes and asserted they would to return for another project.
+The duo was impressed by the cityscape and asserted they would to return for another project.
 In 2022, Taiwanese-American director George Huang conceived a film about a female mercenary driver set in Asia and approached Luc Besson to help develop the project.
 Initially set in Hong Kong, the project became unavailable due to shifts in funding.
 Besson then suggested that Huang change the setting to Taipei.
 Huang and the Bessons, along with director Olivier Megaton, went to Taipei for location scouting in February 2023, and met with Taipei City mayor Chiang Wan-an, who announced that the film would be supported by the Taipei City Government and the Taipei Film Commission would join the production.
 The scout spanned fourteen days, after which Huang agreed to use Taipei as the backdrop and revised the screenplay accordingly.

 Under the working title Weekend Escape Project, the film was announced to be produced by EuropaCorp in June 2023, with Luke Evans and Gwei Lun-mei cast as the lead actors.
 The film marks EuropaCorp's first production after the company's financial restructuring and a four-year hiatus.
 In August, Korean-American actor Sung Kang joined the cast.
 In March 2024, the distribution rights in North America were acquired by Ketchup Entertainment.
 In August, an official trailer was released, with Patrick Lee revealed to be part of the cast.